For a summary of the RAND report to the Oregon Legislature, see below.

 Small Donor Funded Elections – HB 2578, In Joint Ways and Means

-This bill is being promoted by Common Cause, who is joining forces with HCAO in today’s lobbying effort.
-It provides a 6 to 1 publicly funded match for small donor contributions HB 3276 requires health benefit plan coverage of health services necessary to combat public health emergencies.
+This bill is being promoted by Common Cause, who joined forces with HCAO in our April 20 lobbying effort.
+It provides a 6 to 1 publicly funded match for small donor contributions.

 Message: Urge legislators to support this bill.
 This sort of match will help us elect more supportive representatives, with more time to legislate rather than fund raise.